 But then I started sketching on the road.
 You know how right when you think you’ve figured things out, life throws a wrench in the works?
 The wrench in my case was a very good one, but still unexpected.
 I’ve loved to paint since even before I loved to write, but it was only three and a half years ago that I brought a sketchbook and watercolors with me on a trip – a weekend jaunt to Portugal while I was studying in London.
-Sketching and illustration have now become a big part of what I do.
-I’ve sketched my way through more than 25 countries, been featured in The New York Times as a sketch artist, and published a book of sketches and stories from Southeast Asia and Japan.
+Sketching and illustration have now become an essential part of what I do.
+I’ve sketched my way through more than 30 countries, been featured in The New York Times as a sketch artist, and published a book of sketches and stories from Southeast Asia and Japan.

 It turns out Joseph Campbell is right.
 When we get out of our own way and let life do its thing, magic happens.
 In the last six years, I’ve volunteered on a Tahitian black pearl farm, bathed an elephant in Nepal, bagged groceries in New Zealand, solo-hiked a 220-mile pilgrimage through rural Turkey, crashed a Berber picnic in Morocco, and driven an auto-rickshaw 2,000 miles across India – where I’ve also lived and left a significant part of my heart.
 More importantly, writing, sketching, and traveling are now inextricably linked for me – I couldn’t imagine doing one without the others.
 It’s at the point of convergence between these three worlds that I finally found my path and my passion:

 Where life and work collide